Obama vows "no safe haven" for al Qaeda

-WASHINGTON President Barack Obama on Friday hailed the killing of American-born militant Anwar al-Awlaki as a tribute to years of counterterrorism cooperation with Yemen and proof that al Qaeda and its allies will find "no safe haven anywhere in the world."
+WASHINGTON President Barack Obama hailed the U.S. killing of American-born militant Anwar al-Awlaki in Yemen on Friday as "another significant milestone" in efforts to defeat al Qaeda and proof that it and its allies will find no safe haven.

 Awlaki, identified by U.S. intelligence as "chief of external operations" for al Qaeda's Yemen branch and a Web-savvy propagandist for the Islamist cause, was killed in a CIA drone attack in a remote Yemeni town, U.S. officials said.

-"The death of Awlaki is a major blow to al Qaeda's most active operational affiliate," Obama said, depicting it as another success against a broader militant network still reeling from the U.S. killing of Osama bin Laden five months ago.
+"The death of Awlaki is a major blow to al Qaeda's most active operational affiliate," Obama said, depicting it as another success against a broader militant network still reeling from the U.S. killing of Osama bin Laden.

 Progress against al Qaeda could help Obama polish his national security credentials as he seeks re-election in 2012 and fend off Republican efforts to depict him as a weak global leader and commander-in-chief.

-But the Obama administration drew immediate condemnation from U.S. civil libertarians who said it was illegal to carry out the targeted killing of a U.S. citizen without due process of law.
+But the Obama administration drew immediate condemnation from U.S. civil libertarians who said it was illegal to carry out such a killing without due process of law.

-U.S. and Yemeni officials said they also believed a second al Qaeda operative, Samir Khan, an American of Pakistani descent, was killed at the same time.
-Khan was editor of "Inspire," a magazine-style publication that had become al Qaeda's principal English-language propaganda vehicle, a U.S. source said.
+U.S. and Yemeni officials said they also believed a second English-speaking Qaeda operative, Samir Khan, was killed at the same time.
+One U.S. official said Khan was editor of "Inspire," a magazine-style publication that had become al Qaeda's principal English-language propaganda vehicle.

 It was the latest in a series of deadly U.S. strikes against violent militants, including the raid on bin Laden's Pakistani compound in May and a late August drone attack that killed the organization's recently promoted No. 2.

+"The death of Awlaki marks another significant milestone in the broader effort to defeat al Qaeda and its affiliates," Obama said in Fort Myer, Virginia, at a ceremony marking the swearing-in of the new head of the Joint Chiefs of Staff.

-"This is further proof that al Qaeda and its affiliates will have no safe haven anywhere in the world," Obama said at the Fort Myer military base in Virginia, outside Washington.
+"This is further proof that al Qaeda and its affiliates will have no safe haven anywhere in the world," he said.

-Obama acknowledged, however, that al Qaeda in the Arabian Peninsula remained dangerous and vowed to stay vigilant.
+Obama acknowledged, however, that al Qaeda in the Arabian Peninsula "remains a dangerous though weakened terrorist organization" and vowed to remain resolute.

-The White House made clear that despite Awlaki's killing, it was sticking to its insistence that Yemen's President Ali Abdullah Saleh begin a transfer of power immediately.

-Saleh, a U.S. ally in the fight against al Qaeda in the Arabian Peninsula, has clung to power despite months of popular protests, factional violence and international pressure.

-Awlaki was a American-born cleric of Yemeni descent whom U.S. officials said headed al Qaeda's most dangerous offshoot and had a role in at least two failed plots to target the United States.
+In this case, the U.S. target was singular: an American-born cleric whom U.S. officials said headed al Qaeda's most dangerous offshoot and had a role in at least two failed plots to target the United States.

-"This was a terrorist who wasn't simply a propagandist, but over the years had become an operational figure who was increasingly focussed on planning and carrying out attacks against the United States and our allies," a U.S. defence official said.
+"This was a terrorist who wasn't simply a propagandist, but over the years had become an operational figure who was increasingly focused on planning and carrying out attacks against the United States and our allies," a senior U.S. defense official said.
 "A very bad man just had a very bad day."

-Independent experts said Awlaki was more important as a recruiter for the al Qaeda cause in places like the United States and Britain, and while his demise was a big loss to the group it might not hurt its activities in the oil-rich Gulf.

 The U.S. government branded Awlaki a "global terrorist" last year.
 He had been targeted more than once by U.S. forces authorized to kill him because of what Washington believed was the role he played in radicalizing English-speaking Muslims and because of his alleged role in plots to attack U.S. targets.